Control Occupation Kernel Regression for Nonlinear Control-Affine Systems: A Regression Method using Control Occupation Kernels for Control Affine Systems

 \section{A Regression Method using Control Occupation Kernels for Control Affine Systems}

-The learning approach adopted in this manuscript surrounds a regularized regression problem posed over a vector valued RKHS, $H$.
-Through the representer theorem, we will demonstrate that higher order control occupation kernels arise naturally as a collection of basis functions for approximating the control affine dynamics.
+The COKR method developed in this manuscript solves a regularized regression problem posed over the vvRKHS, $H$.
+Through the representer theorem, it is shown that that higher order control occupation kernels arise naturally as a collection of basis functions for approximating the control affine dynamics.